|Dorset holiday||Electronics & DIY||Family History||Hi-Fi History||Misc||Natural History||Wild Food||Walks|

 |Rationale||Poisonous||Edible plants - names||Plants - pictorial||Fruit & nuts||Recipes|

-Thr drawing below is such, made of the quincumx shown.
-It is in clearly a rectangular grid on a 17x17 spacing, simply turned at 45 degrees.
+The drawing below is such, made of the quincunx shown.
+But the quincunx has vanished for it is clearly now a rectangular grid on a 17x17 spacing, simply turned at 45 degrees.
 The space below holds 50 trees.

 This is based on an equilateral triangle rather than an isosceles one, so the sides are all 17 unit spacing and h is about 14.7.